 2012 Teams (once registered) will be listed here

 Individuals can compete in the Texas League, but what’s even more fun is having a team to train and race with.
-Whether you are a student or coach, the League wants to do everything we can to help you form a team at your local high school.
+Whether you are a student or coach, the League wants to do everything we can to help you form a team at your local middle or high school.
 If you’d like to see a team form at your school, please send us an e-mail so we can help you out.
 The league can help in many ways, including help:

 - Athletes find coaches

 - Coaches form teams

 - Teams become recognized by their schools